 - Perform a security assessment of your servers and vendors.
-This must be done even for those vendors who already use certified electronic health record (EHR) technology.
+This must be done even for those vendors who already use HIPAA “certified” cloud services and technologies.

 - Select and implement technical safeguards.
 This can be trickiest for organizations to understand because, since technology and IT security change rapidly, HIPAA does not specify exact products or technologies that must be used.
 At the same time, HIPAA does lay out certain implementation specifications.
 While some of these are required, others may not be necessary for your website, depending on the size of your organization.
 These are known as “addressable specifications”.
 In these cases, organizations are required to document their assessment of addressable specifications as inapplicable to them.
 It’s important to remember that “addressable” is not the same as “optional”.

-- Encrypt.
+- Encrypt data.
 If your website collects ePHI and then transmits it to third parties, you need to encrypt data in transmission using SSL/TLS standards.
 That goes for email communications, as well.
 Similarly, if your website stores ePHI on its servers, you also need encryption.

 Again, HIPAA does not stipulate specific types of encryption that should be used because IT security is such a quickly developing sphere.
 The best way to ensure HIPAA compliance is to use encryption processes that follow criteria from the NIST (National Institute of Standards and Technology).

 Making a HIPAA compliant website in the cloud